People who work in healthcare often deal with death, dying and bereavement as part of their job.

 - personal grief - when someone in your personal life or community dies

-- professional grief - when someone at work dies, this could be a colleague, patient or client
+- professional grief - when someone at work dies, such as a colleague, patient or client

 Coping with personal grief after bereavement or loss